 |School||School of Social Sciences|

 |Total study hours||150|

-The aims of this module are aligned with the qualification descriptors within the Quality Assurance Agency’s Framework for Higher Education Qualifications.
-Specifically, this module aims to provide students with the opportunity to critically consider the nature of employability and to assess, reflect upon, and develop their own employability skills, attributes and attitudes.
-Students will be introduced to self-assessment and career planning tools and resources that will support this process.
-Finally, this module aims to give students the opportunity to apply their learning in an employment context, and to identify and plan for their ongoing training and development needs.
+This module provides students with the opportunity to critically consider the nature of employment and employability and to assess, reflect upon, and develop their own employability skills, attributes and attitudes.
+Students will be introduced to self-assessment, career planning tools, and digital resources that will support this process.
+The module provides students with the opportunity to apply their psychological knowledge ethically in an employment context, and to identify and plan for their ongoing training and development needs.

-Developing self-awareness (e.g., identifying personal preferences and attributes; employability; self-motivation; psychological literacy) LO1,LO2,LO4
+Developing self-awareness (e.g. identifying personal preferences and attributes; employability; self-motivation; psychological literacy)

 Balance of independent study and scheduled teaching activity